sidiov/WorseCure/README.md

 # WorseCure
 ffxi curebot

-get your own elite files, they make an http call to the authors servers, so I will leave them seperate.
+get your own elite files, they make HTTP calls to the authors servers, so I will leave them seperate.